Ratios of partition functions for the log-gamma polymer: The polymer random walk in random environment

-A genuine RWRE transition probability should satisfy $\pi_{x,y}(\w)=\pi_{0,y-x}(T_x\w)$ for shift mappings $(T_x)_{x\in\Z_+^2}$ acting on the environments $\w$.
+A genuine RWRE transition probability satisfies $\pi_{x,y}(\omega)=\pi_{0,y-x}(T_x\omega)$ for shift mappings $(T_x)_{x\in\mathbb{Z} _+^2}$ acting on the environments $\omega$.
 We augment the space of weights to achieve this.
 We need to be precise about the sets of sites on which various classes of weights are defined.